 KOIS investment year

-Targets elders living at home and their relatives
+Serves elders living alone at home or away from their children

 Active in India